Join today and have your say! It’s FREE!

 Alternate Symbol(s): VCIGF

 Vitreous Glass Inc. is a Canada-based company, which is engaged in recycling glass.
-The principal business of the Company is cleaning, crushing and selling waste glass to the fiberglass manufacturing industry in the province of Alberta.
+The Company cleans, crushes and sells waste glass to the fiberglass manufacturing industry in the province of Alberta.
 The Company creates GlasSand cullet for use in fiberglass insulation manufacturing.
+It operates a waste glass processing plant at Airdrie, Alberta.
+The plant gathers post-consumer waste glass... see more

 TSXV:VCI - Post Discussion